August 22, 2022

 No credit card required.

 Microaggression is a very important topic that is quite often overlooked in diversity training seminars.
 The concept of microaggression describes everyday non-verbal, verbal, or environmental insults or slights, whether intentional or non-intentional, that come across as derogatory, negative, or hostile messages to underrepresented members of your workforce.
 This can lead to extremely low morale and low production if not nipped in the bud.

 Most if not all of your workers should understand the meaning of diversity, but they may not all know the difference between diversity and inclusion.
 At work, it is great when your workers are courteous to their colleagues that are multicultural and different, but until they learn the need to include them, innovation and growth may not happen.
 When your workforce learns the difference between diversity and inclusion, you will find it easier to recruit diverse talent to your teams.

-With all that is happening around the world today on the topic of racism, leaders must include this topic in any diversity training.
+With all that is happening around the world today on the topic of racism, leaders must include this topic in any workforce diversity training.
 If we were to focus on the bad things that come from racism, we would not be finished with the section.
 So let’s talk about some of the good things that can come out of a workforce where racism has no place.
 Companies that have a supportive workforce will see more innovation and creativity coming from their workforce.
-If you are thinking about creating a course or training with ethnicity, minorities, and racism as one of your main topics, you can use this LMS platform to put together your presentation.
+If you are thinking about creating a course or training with ethnicity demographics, minorities, and racism as one of your main topics, you can use this LMS platform to put together your presentation.
 It has a powerful authoring tool that you don’t need special skills to use.